mwbowers/mwbowers.github.io/reference/datagate/datagate-client/multi-char-delimiter.md

 ### bool op_Inequality([MultiCharDelimiter ldlim](/reference/datagate/datagate-client/multi-char-delimiter.html), [Delimiter rdlim](/reference/datagate/datagate-client/delimiter.html))

 Determines whether a  instance and a  instance are not equal.

+#### Remarks
+This operator is the logical negation of the equality operator (==).
+It uses the equality operator to compare the two instances and then negates the result.

 ```cs
 bool op_Inequality(MultiCharDelimiter ldlim, Delimiter rdlim)